These resources are provided for informational purposes only. Please read all disclosures as you use these services at your own risk.

 Electric vehicle (EV) charging stations have been installed in various lots on campus.
 Stations may be accessed by anyone at any time, except stations in Gutterson Garage which are reserved for UVM permit holders only.

 To access the EV stations, users must pay the established parking fees during posted hours of operation.
 Employees and students with a valid UVM parking permit do not have to pay through the Park Mobile application.
-Vehicles should be relocated as soon as possible following a charge to allow other users to access the stations (charging limited to 4 hours).
+Vehicles should be relocated as soon as possible following a charge to allow other users to access the stations (charging limited to 4 hours at all Level Two/Chargepoint Stations).
 To use the stations, register with ChargePoint.
 For questions about using the stations, call the 24/7 technical support hotline at 1-888-758-4389.

 Off campus EV charging stations can be found on the PlugShare website.